Non-overlapping codes: Non-overlapping codes of small length

 \begin{theorem} Let $n$ be a fixed positive integer, $n\geq 2$.
 Then

-\end{theorem} \begin{proof} We use Construction~\ref{con:new} in the special case when $k=n-1$ and $S=I^k$.
+\end{theorem} \begin{proof} The upper bound follows from Theorem~\ref{thm:Levupper}.
+For the lower bound, we use Construction~\ref{con:new} in the special case when $k=n-1$ and $S=I^k$.
 In this case (in the notation of Construction~\ref{con:new}) $C$ is the set of words whose first $n-1$ components lie in $I$, and whose final component lies in $J$.
 So here $|C|=\ell^{n-1}(q-\ell)$.

 Let $\ell=\lceil ((n-1)/n)q\rceil$.
 Since $q-\ell\geq (1/n)q-1$, we find that

 and so the theorem follows. \end{proof}